yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

   read on average for a sinle ray?
 And how many 512-bit loads?
 - f16?
 - Hiding indices in floats?
+- Going wide over rays AND having a BVH... if we can do a smart gather.

 # Conclusion